BolotovAlexander/Solidity_Investors_Pool/README.md

 # Alexander Bolotov

 Training token ERC20 for 4ireacademy
-"NSIPC" - No Scam Investors Pool Coin
+<br />"NSIPC" - No Scam Investors Pool Coin

-An implementation of the Investment pool on Ethereum
+<br />An implementation of the Investment pool on Ethereum

 ## Deploy contract to network